Azure/autorest.csharp/docs/mgmt/readme.md

 request-path-to-resource-data:
   /subscriptions/{subscriptionId}/providers/Microsoft.Compute/locations/{location}/sharedGalleries/{galleryUniqueName}: SharedGallery
 ```
 to mark it as a resource, and assign the schema `SharedGallery` as its resource data.
-In this way, we will get the `SharedGalleryResource`, `SharedGalleryCollection` and `SharedGalleryData` (which is the model generated from schema `SharedGallery`) like normal resources.
-In this way, the Id of this non-resource will be automatically constructed by the SDK using its own request path.
+In this way, you should get the `SharedGalleryResource`, `SharedGalleryCollection` and `SharedGalleryData` (which is the model generated from schema `SharedGallery`) like normal resources.
+In this way, the Id of this non-resource is automatically constructed by the SDK using its own request path.

 </details>

 ### Change resource name

-In most cases, a resource class will share the same name as the resource data class, and you will have the triplet of `[Resource]Resource`, `[Resource]Collection`, and `[Resource]Data`.
+In most cases, a resource class shares the same name as the resource data class, and you should have a triplet of `[Resource]Resource`, `[Resource]Collection`, and `[Resource]Data`.

 But if the RP is complicated, there might be multiple resources sharing the same resource data schema.
 If this happens, the generator has multiple strategies to generate unique names for all those resources in order to make sure the generated code could properly compile.
 These auto-generated names might not be ideal, and you might need the `request-path-to-resource-name` configuration to customize the resource names.